Video game monetization: Advertising

 Advertising is a form of indirect monetization.
 Apart from aforementioned methods of monetization, indirect monetization generate revenue from other sources that does not directly come from the player.
 Most frequently, this is the placement of advertisements within a game; these may take the form of banner advertisements, commercial breaks in play, or product placement in the game.
 Games that rely on advertisement for returns usually are free-to-play or are cheaper than other games as their production cost has already been subsidized.
 Undesirable advertising monetization is when the advertisements are designed to look like something the user might click without realizing it is an advertisement.

 Types

 The above methods of monetization can be combined in multiple ways to produce various types of monetization schemes.
 As a result, games may be classified by the overall scheme used by consumers to pay for content in the game.

 Upfront-based revenue models

-These models are based on where the publisher and developer anticipates the bulk of the revenue to be acquires from upfront purchases of the game's title.
+These models are based on where the publisher and developer anticipates the bulk of the revenue to be acquired from upfront purchases of the game's title.